Waverley Park: Construction

 Under the direction of architect Reginald E. Padey of Meldrum and Partners, work started at the site on 5 January 1966 when the VFL President Sir Kenneth Luke turned the first sod.
 Construction of the stadium involved the excavation of 378000 cuyd of topsoil, and the surface of the oval was lowered to a depth of 27 ft from the surrounding area.
 The spoil was used to form the banks for some sections of the stadium.

 The foundations of the K.G.
 Luke stand were laid in 1969 and more than 12 mi of concrete terracing was laid around the ground.
-On 18 April 1970, Fitzroy and Geelong played the first game at Waverley Park, in front of a crowd of 25,887.
+On 18 April 1970, in round 3 match of the 1970 VFL season, Fitzroy and Geelong played the first game at Waverley Park, in front of a crowd of 27,557, with Geelong prevailing 17.12 (114) to 7.11 (53).
 However, the stadium was far from completed, with only the first level of the K.G.
 Luke Stand having been finished.
 The rest of the stadium had only been constructed to ground level.

 The Public Reserve Stands encircling the rest of the stadium were finished in 1974, at a cost of $4.5 million, and the car park was extended to fit a total of 25,000 cars.
-Lighting was added in May 1977, at a cost of $1.2 million, in time for the first of the 1977 night-series televised matches.
+Lighting was added in May 1977, at a cost of $1.2 million, in time for the first of the televised 1977 night series matches.
 In 1982, a monochrome video matrix scoreboard was installed, for the first time in VFL history, displaying instant replay highlights.
 In 1984, the arena was re-turfed and the drainage system upgraded.
-Two years later a mosaic mural, commemorating many great names of VFL football, was installed on the grandstand façade above the members' entrance.
+Two years later, a mosaic mural, commemorating many great names of VFL football, was installed on the grandstand façade above the members' entrance.
 During the 1988 season, automatic turnstiles were introduced at the members' entrance.